Codex56799/dataengineering/index.md

 # Data Engineering

-This project implements a fully containerized data engineering workflow for ingesting, processing, validating, and preparing NYC Yellow Taxi trip data.
-It uses Apache Spark for computation, Apache Airflow for orchestration, MinIO as S3-compatible object storage, DuckDB for analytics.
+This project implements a fully containerized data engineering workflow for ingesting, processing, validating, and preparing NYC Yellow Taxi Trip Data.
+It uses Apache Spark for computation, Apache Airflow for orchestration, MinIO as S3-compatible object storage and DuckDB as database for analytics.
 The environment is fully reproducible through Docker Compose.

 ---